 If you buy the Etsy templates, it’s simple to download the files and send them to a local print shop.
 My go-to is Staples.
 I had each template (there are 25) printed on US letter size white 100lb cardstock to make sure the boxes were sturdy enough to hold small treats and toys!

-Each template is slightly different and comes numbered from 1-25 so no extra tags needed.
+Each template is slightly different and comes numbered from 1-25 so no extra tags are needed.
 Genius!
-I love that some of the houses are cute and tiny and some are tall like Amsterdam canal houses, which I have a weakness for!
+I love that some of the houses are cute and tiny and some are tall like Amsterdam canal houses, which I have a weakness for.

-Because I am actually not naturally gifted in the craft department, it took me a hot minute to find the best way to actually fold these!
-If you don’t have the same difficulties that I do, feel free to skip this section lol!!
+Because I am not naturally gifted in the craft department lol, it took me a hot minute to find the best way to actually fold these!
+If you don’t have the same difficulties that I do, feel free to skip this section.

 The bottom will stay together nicely when folded correctly.
-No glue or tape needed!
-Make sure the cut out flap on the long side is on the bottom.
+No glue or tape is needed.
+Make sure the cutout flap on the long side is on the bottom.
 Next fold in the two shorter side flaps.

 Here are some ideas of goodies you could put in:

 Once your boxes are full of treats you can close them up.
-I glued only one side of the roof and then secured with string so that the treats inside could be retrieved without tearing the boxes apart.
-They are too cute to ruin!
+I glued only one side of the roof and then secured it with string so that the treats inside could be retrieved without tearing the boxes apart.
+They are too cute to ruin.

-I added hot glue to the flaps that attach to the roof section that also has a flap and then pressed together for a couple of seconds until the glue set.
+I added hot glue to the flaps that attach to the roof section that also has a flap and then pressed them together for a couple of seconds until the glue was set.

-I think they are just the cutest little things ever.
-I love all the intricate details!
+I think they are just the cutest little things ever and I love all the intricate details.

 Now all that’s left is to enjoy the looks on your little’s faces when they see their special “Advent Tree”.
-And if you made one for yourself or another grown human, no judgement here!!
+And if you made one for yourself or another grown human, no judgment here!